ibani CHF EUR

 • 2021-2022: The exchange rate continued to fluctuate between 0.95 and 1.11 EUR/CHF, influenced by economic stimulus policies and interest rate changes.

 • 2023: New volatility was observed, with the exchange rate oscillating around 0.98 EUR/CHF, influenced by geopolitical uncertainties and interest rate adjustments by the SNB and the ECB.
 2023 also saw a record high of 0.9284 EUR/CHF on December 29, 2023.
-This record was surpassed on August 5, 2024, reaching 0.9256.
+This record was surpassed on November 22, 2024, when the rate reached 0.9247.

 Key trends